Overboard-code/Pi-Pourri/README.md

-The article also included a link to several Machin-like formulae:  https://en.wikipedia.org/wiki/Machin-like_formula I added several to the code   I also used GMPY's mpfr() and mpz types to speed things along instaed of lust big integer supprt in python  The GMPY2 library has a wide range of high precision functions.
+The article also included a link to several Machin-like formulae:  https://en.wikipedia.org/wiki/Machin-like_formula I added several to the code   I also used GMPY's mpfr() and mpz types to speed things along instead of just big integer support in python  The GMPY2 library has a wide range of high precision functions.

 I added 7 Machin formulae like:</b>